b-slim/hive-druid-benchmark/README.md

 set hive.druid.indexer.memory.rownum.max=500000;
 ```
 `hive.druid.passiveWaitTimeMs` is the amount of time to wait for complete data loading by druid.
-i am setting it to `1` since i am running this job without live druid cluster
+i am setting it to `1` since i am running this job without live druid cluster.

+If you want to wait for the data loading then you need to provide to hive the coordinator url.
+`set hive.druid.coordinator.address.default=druid.hostname.example.com:8081;`

+If you want to use different deep storage segment storage directory you can use
+`set hive.druid.storage.storageDirectory=/PATHorURI/druid_segments/`, the default is `/druid/segments`

 Make sure that containers have enough memory.
 ```